 YDNA- Y chromosome DNA - Paternal line

 YDNA stands for Y chromosome DNA.
 The YDNA is what makes a man, a man.
-The YDNA then, can help you trance a direct male line.
-Only males can take a YDNA test, so ladies, that means you have to use your powers of persuasion to get the men in your life to take this test.
+It can also help you trace a direct male line.
+Only males can take a YDNA test.
+So if you’re not a man, but you want to use YDNA to explore a specific part of your lineage, you’ll have to use your powers of persuasion to get the right man on your family tree to take this test.

 This test works because the YDNA is directly paternally inherited.
 That means that living men today have the same, or very similar, YDNA as their father, grandfather, great grandfather, and so on.